graphitemaster/neothyne/docs/COLORGRADING.md

 There are three basic components of visible light: Red, Green and Blue.
 We call these colors RGB for short and they form the basis of something we call an additive color scheme.
-We call it additive because adding different combinations of Red, Green and Blue produce either Cyan, Magenta, Yellow or White (all of them combined.)
+We call it additive because adding different combinations of pure Red, Green and Blue produce either Cyan, Magenta, Yellow or White (all of them combined.)
 Cyan, Magenta and Yellow, or CYM for short is a subtractive color scheme.
 The term subtractive comes from the fact that the color we see in objects is reflected light minus any degree of Red, Green and